chuanqisun/htmaa-2025/src/posts/week-12/index.md

 }
 ```

-- Bluetooth name length truncated by ESP32
-  - I noticed that one of the bluetooth device does not show up in the device list in the browser
-  - I found `Switchboard` became `Switchbo` in the device list.
-I believe the bluetooth library is shortening the name to 8 characters.
-  - There is a [related issue](https://stackoverflow.com/questions/58772005/why-is-the-web-bluetooth-device-name-limited-to-8-bytes) reported from Arduino developer, but it's unclear if it was an issue with ESP32's bluetooth library or the Web Bluetooth API.
+I noticed that one of the Bluetooth devices did not appear in the browser's device list.
+I discovered that `Switchboard` became `Switchbo`.
+The Bluetooth library appears to shorten the name to 8 characters.
+There is a [related issue](https://stackoverflow.com/questions/58772005/why-is-the-web-bluetooth-device-name-limited-to-8-bytes) reported by Arduino developers, though it is unclear if the issue lies with the ESP32 Bluetooth library or the Web Bluetooth API.

-Fixing the device name overflow:
+I fixed the device name overflow by shortening the filter:

 ```diff
 deviceSw = await navigator.bluetooth.requestDevice({